whoward/docs/markdown/reference/rest-api.md

 ### :username/js-tests/status POST

-Get the status of your JS Unit Tests
+Get the status of your JS unit tests

 **Example request:**
 ```bash